Home » Doing

 Category Archives: Doing

-Mothers’ Union is specially concerned with families and family life; whether that is campaigning for flexible working arrangements, supporting parents of children staying in hospital or arranging holidays for families under stress, our vision is of a world where God’s love is shown through loving, respectful, and flourishing relationships.
+Mothers’ Union is specially concerned with families and family life; whether that is supporting parents of children staying in hospital or arranging holidays for families under stress, our vision is of a world where God’s love is shown through loving, respectful, and flourishing relationships.

 In this section you will be able to learn more about some of the areas we are involved in within the diocese, and also a little of what Mothers’ Union in the UK and further afield are doing.
 Click on the links below to find out more…